LukeShortCloud/rootpages/markdown/openstack.md

 Different database backends can be used by the API services on the controller nodes.

 * MariaDB/MySQL.
-Requires "PyMySQL."
+Requires the "PyMySQL" Python library.
 Starting with Liberty, this is prefered over using "mysql://" as the latest OpenStack libraries are written for PyMySQL connections (not to be confused with "MySQL-python").
 [1]
 ```
 [ database ] connection = mysql+pymysql://<USER>:<PASSWORD>@<MYSQL_HOST>/<DATABASE>
 ```
 * PostgreSQL.
-Requires "psycopg2."
+Requires the "psycopg2" Python library.
 [2]
 ```
 [ database ] connection = postgresql://<USER>:<PASSWORD>@<MYSQL_HOST>/<DATABASE>
 ```